 When traveling in Japan, it is imperative to partake in the age-old tea ceremony.
 Typically performed by Geishas, the elegant ceremony has evolved throughout history.
 The former Zen monk, Murata Shuko is known as the godfather of the modern Japanese ritual.
 He labeled the practice Wabi-Cha, a modification of the ethereal Japanese philosophy Wabi-Sabi, denoting the art of finding beauty in imperfections, simplicities and the fleeting nature of life.
 The cups and bowls used to hold the tea are made from unique and imperfect organic earthenware – a truly stunning concept.

 Nihonshu or Sake, Japan’s national beverage, is made from fermented rice and is traditionally served at special ceremonies, events and on holidays.
 The alcoholic drink has origins that predate written history and will certainly enhance your overall experience of Japan.

-Art in Voyage has a carefully curated an exclusive tour that is on the horizon.
-You will have the opportunity to experience Japan’s unique and tremendous beauty!
+Art in Voyage has a carefully curated journey that is on the horizon in which you will have the opportunity to experience more reasons why Japan is beautifully unique!